Max Kepler hits 3 homers for Twins vs Indians

-CLEVELAND (AP) — Max Kepler has homered three times against the Cleveland Indians.
+CLEVELAND (AP) — Max Kepler homered three times for the Minnesota Twins against the Cleveland Indians on Thursday night.

-Kepler, who entered Thursday night’s game in an 0-for-21 slump, connected in the first, third and seventh innings off Indians starter Trevor Bauer.
+Kepler, who entered the game in an 0-for-21 slump, connected in the first, third and seventh innings off Indians starter Trevor Bauer.
 Kepler walked in the fifth.

+The 26-year-old outfielder came up in the ninth with a chance to hit four homers in one game — a feat rarer than a perfect game.
+But left-hander Josh Smith kept the left-handed swinging Kepler in the park, getting him to hit a hard grounder to the right side that he beat out for a single.

+“I thought about it for a second, but I got back within myself and had the same approach as every other at-bat — see it and try to put the bat on it,” Kepler said after Minnesota’s 5-4 victory.

 Only 18 players in major league history have homered four times in a game.
 J.D.
 Martinez did it with Arizona on Sept.
 4, 2017.
 The last AL player to do it was Josh Hamilton for Texas on May 8, 2012.